US intelligence estimates Russian troop levels on Ukraine border could reach 175,000 - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Matthew Chance, Jim Sciutto and Natasha Bertrand contributed to this report.
+CNN’s Matthew Chance, Jim Sciutto, Natasha Bertrand and Sarah Fortinsky contributed to this report.

 Comments